-1 SECTION 6.
-RELATIONSHIP TO OTHER LAW REGULATINGLAND USE OF 2 REAL PROPERTYLAW.
-3 (a) This [Act] does not, and an environmental covenant created pursuant to this [Act] may not, authorize a use of real property that is otherwise prohibited by zoning, by law other than 4 5 this [Act] regulating use of real property, or by a recorded covenant, condition or 6 restriction instrument that has priority over the environmental covenant, except as required by law 7 other than this [Act].
-8 (b) Activity and use limitations in an An environmental covenant may prohibit or restrict 9 uses of real property that are authorized by zoning or law other than this [Act].
-An activity and 10 use limitation that is valid when it is created remains valid for the duration of the environmental 11 covenant notwithstanding changes in zoning or law other than this [Act] regulating use of real 12 property.
-Reporter's Notes 13 14 15 Subsection (a) This section clarifies that this Act does not displace other restrictions on land 16 use, including zoning law.
+SECTION 6.
+RELATIONSHIP TO OTHER LAND USE LAW.

+This [Act] does not, and an environmental covenant created pursuant to this [Act] may not, authorize a use of real property that is otherwise prohibited by zoning, by law other than this [Act] regulating use of real property, or by a recorded instrument that has priority over the environmental covenant, except as required by law other than this [Act].
+An environmental covenant may prohibit or restrict uses of real property that are authorized by zoning or law other than this [Act].

+This section clarifies that this Act does not displace other restrictions on land use, including zoning law.
 Restrictions under that law apply unchanged to real property covered by an environmental covenant.
-Where other law, including either a state or federal 17 environmental response project, requires structures or activities in order to perform the 18 19 environmental remediation, the status of those requirements is determined by that other law and 20 not by this Act.
-21 22 Where the environmental covenant's activity and use limitations prohibit or restrict uses of 23 real property, those prohibitions are necessary to protect human health and the environment.
-24 Thus, pursuant to subsection (b), the prohibitions or restrictions in an environmental covenant 25 will apply even if other real property law, including local zoning, would authorize the use.
-This 26 section provides needed clarity where the environmental covenant is implementing an environmental response project done under state law.
-Where Thus, for example, where the 27 environmental covenant is implementing an environmental response project under federal 28 29 CERLCA law, the federal law authorizing the environmental response project preempts a conflicting city ordinance.
+Where other law, including either a state or federal environmental response project, requires structures or activities in order to perform the environmental remediation, the status of those requirements is determined by that other law and not by this Act.
+Thus, for example, where the environmental covenant is implementing an environmental response project under federal CERLCA law, the federal law authorizing the environmental response project preempts a conflicting city ordinance.
 U.S. v.
 City and County of Denver, 100 F.3d 1509 (10th Cir.
-1996).-30 31
+1996).